 As we read the Word of God we may find ourselves shaking our heads vigorously in agreement only to end up utterly stumped by how to apply these principals in real life.

 Overeating is a prime example.
-The Bible has numerous verses that speak to the topics that encompass overeating (self-control, gluttony, and casting our care on God) but how does one actually use the power of these promises to help them shut the ice cream tub when they are no longer hungry?
+The Bible has numerous verses that speak to the topics that encompass how to stop overeating (self-control, gluttony, and casting our care on God) but how does one actually use the power of these promises to help them shut the ice cream tub when they are no longer hungry?

 Below you will find 15 tips taken directly from the Word of God.
 Each of the 5 verses has 3 practical tips and one short paragraph from the Bible to study on your own.
 To really seal these principles into your heart, CLICK HERE to download your FREE 5-Day Bible Study.

 Before you continue, pray for the Holy Spirit to prick your heart with which idea will help you the most in this season.
 If you are anything like me you will read this list and identify with each and every point.
 Then, you’ll see that there is so much to be done, you’ll get overwhelmed.